 The Shroud Maker is an evocative black comedy that delves deep into the troubles of Palestinians as they respond creatively to their challenging everyday lives under siege and occupation.

 A documentary film on the destruction of world heritage sites

-The Displacement Studies Research Network and Cornerstone Heritage based at the Arts Institute, Faculty of Arts and Humanities are hosting the film screening of The Destruction of Memory which will be followed by Q&A session with the writer, director and producer of the film, Tim Slade.
+The Displacement Studies Research Network and Cornerstone Heritage based at the Faculty of Arts, Humanities and Business hosted the film screening of The Destruction of Memory which was followed by Q&A session with the writer, director and producer of the film, Tim Slade.